-In fairness, retail seems to be one area where central Gateshead is unlikely to challenge Newcastle.
-The modern Trinity Square in Gateshead town centre is certainly not on a scale intended to do so, although Gateshead’s out-of-town MetroCentre has given Newcastle town centre more than a run for its money for some decades now.
+In fairness, retail seems to be one area where central the town is unlikely to challenge Newcastle.
+The modern Trinity Square in Gateshead town centre is certainly not on a scale intended to do so, although the out-of-town MetroCentre has given Newcastle town centre more than a run for its money for some decades now.

-We often hear the two places now described under one name ‘Newcastle-Gateshead’ and the initiative to market and develop the two as one seems to have been broadly accepted, at least for now, but might there come a day when the modern ‘city’ of Gateshead demands recognition and perhaps even a senior status in its own right, distinct from its grand, handsome but ageing partner across the water?
+Today we often hear the two places now described under one name ‘Newcastle-Gateshead’.
+This initiative to market and develop the two as one seems to have been broadly accepted, at least for now.
+Might there come a day when the modern ‘city’ of Gateshead demands recognition and perhaps even a senior status in its own right?
+A place distinct from its grand, handsome but ageing partner across the water?